prikshitsetia/To-Do-List/README.md

 # To-Do-List
-A todo list on express with ejs
+A todo list on express with ejs with database on mongoDB